Graham · Glen Coe & Lochaber

 Croit Bheinn — common questions

-- How hard is Croit Bheinn?
+- How difficult is Croit Bheinn?

-- When is the best time to climb Croit Bheinn?
+- When should I climb Croit Bheinn?

 - The standard good-weather months for Croit Bheinn are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.